ColumPaget/pam_honeycreds/README.md

 **script=[path]**
 Run script in the event of a match.
 Arguments passed to the script will be 'Event Type', 'Matching File Entry' 'User' 'Host', where 'Event Type' will be 'Match' or 'WrongUser', 'Matching File Entry' will have the form '[file path]:[line in file]', 'Host' will be the host from which the login has been attempted, and 'User' will be the user that is being logged in.

-**allow**
+**deny**
-Allow user to continue log in even if their password matches one of the file lists.
-This will not log a user in, but the default behavior is to refuse login.
-If 'allow' is set, then pam_honeycreds tells the calling application to ignore it, and carry on with normal login using other authentication modules. pam_honeycreds *NEVER*  returns 'PAM_SUCCESS', and so never autheticates a user, but it can explicitly deny a user.
-The default behavior is to allow authentication to continue if the password is not in any list, but to deny login if a match is found.
+Deny user to continue log in if their password matches one of the file lists.

 **fails**
 Log and run 'script' for all passwords that are *not* in any list.
 This can be used to monitor particular account names for password-guessing activity.